A mission-driven community of investigators

 Dr. Nicholls officially retired in 2016, but continues to be active as Professor Emeritus, collaborating with groups studying diabetes.
 He sees his main current role as an educator, running mitochondrial ‘master classes’, often together with Martin Brand, and using his half-century experience in mitochondrial bioenergetics to argue in reviews for greater ‘quality control’ in the more than 15,000 annual publications dealing with aspects of mitochondrial physiology in health, aging and disease.

-He was elected a Fellow of the Royal Society of Edinburgh in 1999, and was awarded the Mitchell Memorial Medal by the European Bioenergetics Congress in 2008.
+He was elected a Fellow of the Royal Society of Edinburgh in 1999, a Fellow of the Royal Society in 2019, and was awarded the Mitchell Memorial Medal by the European Bioenergetics Congress in 2008.